lukavr05/student-management-system/README.md

 );
 ```

-- **Registration:** represents the relaitonship between a student and a module, follwoing this SQL schema:
+- **Registration:** represents the relaitonship between a student and a module, following this SQL schema:
 ```
 CREATE TABLE registration(
   id SERIAL PRIMARY KEY,